Alejogb1/job-board/blog-data/how-to-extend-and-generate-a-future-forecast-using-sarima.md

 next up, figuring out the (p, d, q) and (p_seasonal, d_seasonal, q_seasonal, s) parameters. this is the part where things get a bit artful and it's why i call this part 'tuning the radio'. there are tools like auto arima functions, but i've found them not always be the best choice. they are useful to get a general sense of where to start, but never blindly accept their output. some resources, such as "time series analysis" by james d. hamilton and "forecasting: principles and practice" by hyndman and athanasopoulos, provide great insights into how to interpret autocorrelation and partial autocorrelation plots (acf and pacf) to estimate these parameters manually. it is an old school technique but its essential.

-once you have a model that seems alright, you need to actually generate the forecast. this involves feeding in your historical data, letting the model learn the patterns, and then using the learned parameters to predict into the future. the number of steps ahead you forecast is up to you, but be realistic about the uncertainty; long-term predictions are always less accurate. i’ve had some projects where i needed to predict just one week ahead and others where i needed to predict several months.
+once you have a model that seems , you need to actually generate the forecast. this involves feeding in your historical data, letting the model learn the patterns, and then using the learned parameters to predict into the future. the number of steps ahead you forecast is up to you, but be realistic about the uncertainty; long-term predictions are always less accurate. i’ve had some projects where i needed to predict just one week ahead and others where i needed to predict several months.

 let me give you a python example using the `statsmodels` library: